New York tests doctor who was in West Africa for Ebola

 Spencer's Facebook page, which included a photo of him clad in protective gear, said he went to Guinea around Sept.
 18 and then flew to Brussels on Oct.
 16.

-He has specialised in international emergency medicine at Columbia University-New York Presbyterian Hospital in New York City since 2011, according to his profile on the LinkedIn career website.
+He has specialized in international emergency medicine at Columbia University-New York Presbyterian Hospital in New York City since 2011, according to his profile on the LinkedIn career website.

 Columbia in a statement said he has not been to work nor seen any patients since his return.
 It called him "a dedicated humanitarian ... who went to an area of medical crisis to help a desperately underserved population."